Fire Roasted Tomatoes (Grilled or Roasted)

 What to expect

-With fire-roasted tomatoes, you can expect:
+With fire-roasted tomatoes, you get:

-1. More flavor intensity than regular tomatoes with a slightly smoky flavor and charred flavor.
+1. More flavor intensity than regular tomatoes, with a slightly smoky flavor and charred flavor.

 2. A pretty presentation for salads and garnish.

 4. Little to no difference in flavor and appearance between the grilled and roasted cooking method.
+You can check out a comparison of the two methods and my preference below.

 Ingredients – tailored to your taste